 Each of these reasons, among other problems, has specific remedies.
 Also, a virtual machine may have an outdated host server or inappropriate VM configurations.

-It is, thus, imperative to know precisely why a virtual machine is so slow for you to resolve the problem, so keep reading.
+It is, thus, imperative to know precisely why they’re so slow for you to resolve the problem, so keep reading.

 1. CPU Over-commitment